 Having been up and down the East Coast during my early years, I’ve found my home at UVA.
 I grew up in northern Virginia, attended Harvard College, and returned to Virginia for medical school, graduating from UVA in 1984.
 I then went to Brown University for a residency in internal medicine; there I met my wife, Anne, who was completing her dietetic internship.
 After completing our training, Anne and I moved to Boston where I worked at Carney Hospital, an inner-city community hospital which at the time was a Boston University affiliate.
 I developed the primary care curriculum for its internal medicine residency program, and honed my generalist skills at the height of the AIDS epidemic.

 After the birth of our first child, Tyler, and with our passion for outdoor activities, we were looking to leave the big city; it felt natural to return to my roots in Virginia.
-I’ve been back at UVA now for over 20 years (Anne and I officially became “empty-nesters” last year!).
-When not in clinic or on the wards with the residents, I’m working on our comprehensive ambulatory medicine curriculum or on the Primary Care Track, which I direct.
+I’ve been back at UVA now for over 25 years.
+Anne runs the Virginia Center for Diabetes Prevention & Education, son Tyler is completing law school at William & Mary, and daughter Katie oversees student fundraising at UVA.
+When not in clinic or on the wards with the residents, I’m working on our comprehensive ambulatory medicine curriculum or on the Primary Care Track, which I direct, and in my spare time help to develop cancer screening guidelines for the American Cancer Society.
 UVA is a unique program, in that it combines great medicine, a geographic location that offers essentially no competition from other academic medical centers, a vibrant university town, and unparalleled outdoor activity.
 My passion outside of family and work has been soccer – I’ve been playing since grade school, though I’m now relegated to the OFL (Older Footballers – or “Old Farts” League!).
 All of these factors made it an easy choice to return to Charlottesville — but what drew me most of all was the opportunity to teach general internal medicine to a wonderful cadre of internal medicine residents, who have managed to keep me looking forward to work every day for over two decades.

 I hope to have the opportunity to meet you, and to imbue you with the enthusiasm I have for UVA!